 Taking advantage of its setting in the nation's capital, PAAI offers courses on the representation of organized interests to the federal government combining academic approaches with the real world of Washington lobbying.

-The Institute is a two-week intensive course (4 credit hours) offered in January and May focusing on major aspects of professional lobbying and political influence.
-The Institute features speakers from the faculty of American University and approximately 40 prominent professional lobbyists representing corporations, trade and professional associations, public interest and other citizen groups, labor unions, as well as law and lobbying firms.
+The Institute is a two-week intensive course (4 credit hours) offered in December and May focusing on major aspects of professional lobbying and political influence.
+The Institute features speakers from the faculty of American University and dozens of prominent professional lobbyists representing corporations, trade and professional associations, public interest groups, labor unions, as well as law and lobbying firms.

 The workshop examines the full range of strategies and tactics pursued by organized interests and their lobbyists in attempting to gain access, obtain and exchange information, and influence policy makers in Congress and the executive branch.
 Drawing on their rich body of experiences, prominent lobbyists involved in all aspects of their profession offer lectures on such topics as direct lobbying, fundraising, the uses of different kinds of political money, various types of grassroots programs, coalition-building, advertising and public relations, and litigation strategies.

 Workshop participants are divided into teams to apply this knowledge by simulating the activities of a real-life lobbying firm.
 Under the direction of a senior Washington lobbyist serving as a mentor, each team creates a strategic lobbying plan on an important current public policy issue for a prospective client.
 On the final day of the institute the combined student and professional teams make a presentation of their strategic plans to a panel of faculty and lobbying professionals.

 The Center offers several financial awards, including the recently added PAAI-specific award, the Griffin Scholarship for the Public Affairs & Advocacy Institute, to help offset the costs of participating in the institutes for degree and non-degree students.

 AU students should see their academic adviser for information on enrolling in the institutes.
 There are also a limited number of seats available to non-AU students to participate in the institutes.
 Professionals can apply by submitting a resume and letter of interest to firstname.lastname@example.org.

 - 4 credit hours.

-- The January Institute is part of the academic Spring semester.
+- The January Institute is part of the academic Fall semester during the Fall intersession.